MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 1. From the **Phys.
 Inventory Recording List** page, select the physical inventory recording that you want to finish, and then choose the **Edit** action.
 2. On the **Lines** FastTab, fill the actual counted quantity in the **Quantity** field for each line.
 3. For items with serial or lot numbers (the **Use Item Tracking** checkbox is selected), enter the counted quantities on the lines for the item's serial and lot numbers respectively.
-To learn more, go to [Handling Item Tracking when Counting Inventory](#handling-item-tracking-when-counting-inventory).
+To learn more, go to [Handle item tracking when counting inventory](#handle-item-tracking-when-counting-inventory).
 4. Select the **Recorded** checkbox on each line.
 5. When you have entered all data for a physical inventory recording, choose the **Finish** action.
 Note that all lines must have the **Recorded** checkbox selected.